windmaomao/windmaomao.github.io/book/bonds-unbeaten-path.md

 - **Income exempt from federal income tax**.
 Interest from tax-exempt municipal bonds and dividends from tax-exempt municipal bond funds, but not interest from taxable municipal bonds and taxable municipal bond funds.
 For some taxpayers, interest from AMT municipal bonds are subject to the AMT.
 - **income exempt from state income tax but not federal income tax**.
 Interest from Treasury bonds, notes, bills, STRIPS, TIPS, savings bonds, and certain agency bonds as well as dividends from certain taxable municipal bonds and bond funds that hold these securities.
 - **Income deferred from current federal and state income tax but ultimately subject to tax**.
 Interest from EE and I savings bonds until you redeem them.
 Even when you redeem them, they are not subject to state income tax.
-In addition, interest from EE and I savings bonds may be tax-free if used for education expenses by qualifying taxpayers (see [chapter 7](https://www.safaribooksonline.com/library/view/bonds-the-unbeaten/9781576602430/ch07.html)).
+In addition, interest from EE and I savings bonds may be tax-free if used for education expenses by qualifying taxpayers.
 Fixed deferred annuities are tax deferred until payout begins and then fully taxable.
 All interest from any bonds in a tax-sheltered retirement account is tax deferred until it is distributed and then the income is subject to federal income tax at ordinary income tax rates no matter what the source of the interest income.
 State taxation of these distributions varies from state to state.
 - **Income subject to federal income tax immediately**.
 Unless in a tax-sheltered retirement account, income from all taxable zero-coupon bonds, taxable municipal bonds, and AMT bond income for some taxpayers.

-##### Strategies for Placing Bonds in Tax-Effective Accounts
+#### Strategies for Placing Bonds in Tax-Effective Accounts

 - **Always place all tax-exempt municipal bonds in taxable accounts**.
 These bonds should never be placed in tax-sheltered retirement accounts (unless the yield on tax-exempt municipal bonds is higher than taxable bonds) because distributions from these accounts are always treated as ordinary income for federal income tax purposes even if they result from tax-exempt municipal bonds.
 - **Place EE and I savings bonds in taxable accounts**.
 The tax deferral is wasted in a tax-sheltered retirement account, even assuming you can get a trustee to hold them.